 Marjorie Corman Aaron and Dwight GolannAn unscripted, realistic demonstration of the mediation of an employment dispute

 Mediators at Work: Termination Tempest is an unscripted, realistic demonstration of the mediation of an employment dispute.
-The mediation is based on the facts of the Termination Tempest role simulation, also available through the Clearinghouse.
+The mediation is based on the facts of the Termination Tempest role simulation, also available through the Teaching Negotiation Resource Center.
 Plaintiff Pat Thibideau had worked at Kane Restaurant Supply for fifteen years before being terminated at age 66.
 Thibideau sued Kane under the Federal Age Discrimination Act, alleging that the termination was pursuant to Kane’s illegal mandatory retirement policy.
 The case has been in court for approximately one year, and substantial discovery has been completed.
 At Kane’s suggestion, the parties and their counsel have agreed to try to settle the case through mediation.

 Unrehearsed and unscripted, the video features experienced mediator Margaret Shaw working with the two parties (played by actors) and their counsel (played by attorneys).
 Shaw uses a combination of joint session and private caucuses to help the parties settle their dispute.
 While the original mediation (over four hours long) was edited for time, the overall flow of the mediation was preserved.
 Producers Dwight Golann and Marjorie Corman Aaron offer a brief introduction to the mediation, along with occasional explanatory commentary during the session itsel.